JuliaIO/EzXML.jl/docs/src/manual.md

 There is a caveat on the combination of XPath and namespaces: if a document contains elements with a default namespace, you need to specify its prefix to the `find*` function.
-For example, in the following example, the root element and its descendants have a default namespace "http://www.foobar.org" but it does not have its own prefix.
-In this case, you need to pass its prefix to find elements in the namespace:
+For example, in the following example, the root element and its descendants have a default namespace "http://www.foobar.org", but it does not have its own prefix.
+In this case, you need to assign a prefix to the namespance when finding elements in the namespace:
 ```jldoctest
 julia> doc = parsexml("""
        <parent xmlns="http://www.foobar.org">